Code-Institute-Submissions/place-in-time/README.md

 ## Demo
 Clicking on the screen below will bring you to a live demo.
+Right click and select "Open link in new tab" to open the site in a new browser tab.

 [![Main_Screen](https://raw.githubusercontent.com/elkrojo/place-in-time/master/assets/images/main_screen.png)](https://elkrojo.github.io/place-in-time/)